-Fentanyl is a powerful synthetic opioid analgesic that is similar to morphine but is 50 to 100 times more potent.
-It is a Schedule II controlled substance , and it is medically used to treat patients with severe pain or to manage pain after surgery.
+Fentanyl is a potent synthetic opioid analgesic that is similar to morphine but is 50 to 100 times more powerful.
+It is a Schedule II controlled substance , and it is typically used to treat patients with severe pain or to manage pain after surgery.
 It is also sometimes used to treat patients with chronic pain who are physically tolerant to other opioids.
 In its prescription form, fentanyl is known by such names as Duragesic, Actiq, and Sublimaze.
 According to the National Institute of Health (NIH) , fentanyl may be habit-forming.
-As a result, taking certain medications with fentanyl may increase the risk of developing severe or life-threatening breathing problems, sedation, or coma.
+Taking certain medications with fentanyl may increase the risk of developing severe or life-threatening breathing problems, sedation, or coma.

-The most recent fentanyl overdose and death cases in the U.S. are linked to illegally made fentanyl.
+Most recent cases of a fentanyl overdose and death in the U.S. are linked to illegally made fentanyl.
 It is sold through illegal drug markets for its heroin-like effect.
-It is often blended with heroin and/or cocaine as a combination drug —with or without the user’s knowledge—to increase its euphoric effects.
+It is often mixed with heroin and/or cocaine as a combination product—with or without the user’s knowledge—to increase its euphoric effects.
 According to the Center for Disease Control and Prevention (CDC) , rates of overdose deaths involving fentanyl and fentanyl analogs (carfentanil) increased by over 16% from 2018 to 2019.
 More than 36,000 people died from overdoses involving synthetic opioids, including fentanyl, in 2019.

 Get Your Life Back

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.Hotline (877) 378-4154